by Doc Quantum

-Nazi geneticist Josef Mengele bought his place in the Hamptons through a false business front in the 1970s and had made it his primary home, flaunting the fact that he, a wanted Nazi war criminal, could get away with doing just that.
-The others in the upper Nazi echelon, who were primarily based in parts of South America and elsewhere in the Third World, believed Mengele to be a complete lunatic.
+Nazi geneticist Josef Mengele had bought his place in the Hamptons through a false business front in the 1970s and had made it his primary home, flaunting the fact that he, a wanted Nazi war criminal, could get away with doing just that.
+Many others in the upper Nazi echelon, who had primarily been hidden away in parts of South America and elsewhere in the Third World until recently, believed Mengele to be a complete lunatic.

 Lunatic or not, he was the genius who had given Adolf Hitler a genetically perfect son and heir in the 1960s, back when Der Fuhrer’s health was beginning to fail him and he had to have a robotic double created to appear in his place.
 He had also been the genius behind Der Ubermensch Vorhaben, or the Superman Project.
 During the war, a small number of super-humans were killed or captured by the Nazis, and each one was brought to Dr. Mengele for study.
 Indeed, from the bodies of the original deceased members of the first group of Freedom Fighters, led by Uncle Sam, he had created four out of the five members of the SS Ubermenschen, who as yet were little more than a propaganda tool, he knew.
 Still, propaganda and morale were important elements in war, and Mengele was always willing to do his part to stretch the truth a little bit.